-Phy sical Activity Sports Studies 100-hour Outcomes A student: Knowledge and Unde erstanding Objective students: develop a foundation for efficient participation and performance in physical activity and sport PASS5-1 discusses factors that limit and enhance the capacity to move and perform PASS5-2 analyses the benefits of participation and performance in physical activity and sport Objective students: develop knowledge and understanding about the contribution of physical activity and sport to individual, community and societal wellbeing PASS5-3 discusses the nature and impact of historical and contemporary issues in physical activity and sport PASS5-4 analyses physical activity and sport form personal, social and cultural perspectives Objective students: enhance the participation and performance of themselves and others in physical activity and sport PASS5-5 demonstrates actions and strategies that contribute to active participation and skilful performance PASS5-6 evaluates the characteristics of enjoyable participation and quality performance in physical activity and sport Skills Objective students: develop the personal skills to participate in physical activity and sport with confidence PASS5-7 works collaboratively with others to enhance participation, enjoyment and performance PASS5-8 displays management and planning skills to achieve personal and group goals PASS5-9 performs movement skills with increasing proficiency PASS5-10 analyses and appraises information, opinions and observations to inform physical activity and sport decisions

-While schools may choose to offer a course based on this syllabus in either Stage 4 or Stage 5, the outcomes and content have been designed at a Stage 5 standard.
+Phy sical Activity Sports Studies 100-hour Outcomes A student: Knowledge and Unde erstanding Objective students: develop a foundation for efficient participation and performance in physical activity and sport PASS5-1 discusses factors that limit and enhance the capacity to move and perform PASS5-2 analyses the benefits of participation and performance in physical activity and sport Objective students: develop knowledge and understanding about the contribution of physical activity and sport to individual, community and societal wellbeing PASS5-3 discusses the nature and impact of historical and contemporary issues in physical activity and sport PASS5-4 analyses physical activity and sport form personal, social and cultural perspectives Objective students: enhance the participation and performance of themselves and others in physical activity and sport PASS5-5 demonstrates actions and strategies that contribute to active participation and skilful performance PASS5-6 evaluates the characteristics of enjoyable participation and quality performance in physical activity and sport Skills Objective students: develop the personal skills to participate in physical activity and sport with confidence PASS5-7 works collaboratively with others to enhance participation, enjoyment and performance PASS5-8 displays management and planning skills to achieve personal and group goals PASS5-9 performs movement skills with increasing proficiency PASS5-10 analyses and appraises information, opinions and observations to inform physical activity and sport decisions While schools may choo ose to offer a course based on this syllabus in either Stage 4 or Stage 5, the outcomes and to movement experiences.

-For some students with special education needs, teachers will need to consider relevant and appropriate adjustments to movement experiences.
 Achievement of outcomes should take into account individual students' capacity to demonstrate movement skills.

+For some students with special education needs, teachers will need to consider relevant and appropriate adjustments content have been designed at a Stage 5 standard.
-Psychology 100-hour (Stage 5 Outcomes) Year 9(2023) Internal Assessment Program

-Task Number Task 1 Task 2 Task 3 Nature of Tasks Half-Yearly Examination Personality and Self Yearly Examination Timing Term 2 Week 2 Term 3 Weeks 1-2 Term 4 Weeks 3-4 Outcomes Assessed 1.1, 1.2, 1.3, 2.1, 2.3, 3.1 3.2, 3.3, 4.1 1.1, 1.2, 1.3, 2.1, 2.2, 3.1 3.2, 3.3 1.1, 1.2, 1.3, 2.1 2.3, 3.1 3.2, 3.3, 4.1 Assessment Weighting 35% 25% 35% Components Multiple Choice Short Answer Conditioning Experiment Multiple Choice Short Answer
+MITCHELL Psychology 100-hour (Stage 5) Year 9 Internal Assessment Program Task Number Task 1 Task 2 Task 3 Nature of Tasks Half Yearly Examination Personality and Self Yearly Examination Timing Term 2 Week 2 Term 3 Weeks 1 & 2 Term 4 Weeks 3 & 4 Outcomes Assessed 1.1, 1.2, 1.3, 2.1, 2.3, 3.1 3.2, 3.3, 4.1 1.1, 1.2, 1.3, 2.1, 2.2, 3.1 3.2, 3.3 1.1, 1.2, 1.3, 2.1 2.3, 3.1 3.2, 3.3, 4.1 Assessment Weighting 35% 25% 35% Components Multiple Choice Short Answer Conditioning Experiment Multiple Choice Short Answer

-Psychology 100-hour Outcomes A student: Knowledge and Ski III 1.1 identifies historical and philosophical influences upon the origins and development of Psychology 1.2 identifies social, political and religious influence upon change and continuity in Psychology 1.3 identifies technological and accompanying methodological influences upon Psychology 2.1 identifies and describes major developments in the given areas of study 2.2 works independently and in groups to investigate recent research development 2.3 explains and challenges the popular Psychological interpretations of theory in these areas 3.1 explains and applies Behavioural Cognitive Humanistic perspective's (BCHp's) to a variety of Psychological areas of study 3.2 evaluates the ability of Behavioural Cognitive Humanistic perspective's (BCHp's) to explain such Psychological phenomena 3.3 selects, organises and evaluates Behavioural Cognitive Humanistic perspective's (BCHp's) in order to research a given area of Psychological study 4.1 explains the differences in conclusions reached through various forms of reasoning 4.2 evaluates arguments using written, oral and diagrammatic forms
+Psychology 100-hour Outcomes A student: Knowledge and S kill 1.1 identifies historical and philosophical influences upon the origins and development of Psychology 1.2 identifies social, political and religious influence upon change and continuity in Psychology 1.3 identifies technological and accompanying methodological influences upon Psychology 2.1 identifies and describes major developments in the given areas of study 2.2 works independently and in groups to investigate recent research development 2.3 explains and challenges the popular Psychological interpretations of theory in these areas 3.1 explains and applies Behavioural Cognitive Humanistic perspective's (BCHp's) to a variety of Psychological areas of study 3.2 evaluates the ability of Behavioural Cognitive Humanistic perspective's (BCHp's) to explain such Psychological phenomena 3.3 selects, organises and evaluates Behavioural Cognitive Humanistic perspective's (BCHp's) in order to research a given area of Psychological study 4.1 explains the differences in conclusions reached through various forms of reasoning 4.2 evaluates arguments using written, oral and diagrammatic forms